 Social communication programs like FaceTime, Google Hangouts or Skype provides a senior the tools to chat by video.
 Video chats are a great way for the family caregiver to keep visual track of any physical changes to their loved one.

 How are you or your aging parent using technology to improve overall care, convenience, and quality of life?
-Feel free to comment below or join our senior and technology conversation we’re having over on our Facebook page.
+Feel free to comment below.

 If you’d like to receive news, articles, and information like this each week, subscribe to our weekly blog.